 At PetHub one of our primary goals is keeping your pet safe and healthy for life.
-Having a copy of your dog’s, cat’s, ferret’s, or other pet’s veterinary records is important in determining what type of care and treatment he may need.
-Just like you, your companion pet will have a complete medical file that should travel with them if they change owners, veterinarians, or where living location.
-The laws that dictate the rules of the release and transferal of your pet’s medical records vary by state, so it’s important to visit the American Veterinary Medical Association to check on the rules that apply to where you're located or moving to.
+Having a copy of your dog’s, cat’s, ferrets', or other pet’s veterinary records is important in determining what type of care and treatment he may need.
+Just like you, your companion pet will have a complete medical file that should travel with them if they change owners, veterinarians, or location.
+The laws that dictate rules of the release and transferal of your pet’s medical records vary by state, so it’s important to visit the American Veterinary Medical Association to check on the rules that apply to where you're located or moving to.

 What Should Be Included